 - As a Salad.
 Pile it onto a bed of lettuce for an easy salad variation.
 Drizzle with extra lime juice and olive oil for a quick dressing.

 - As a Dip.
-Serve this as a dip with a side of tortilla chips.
+Serve this as a dip with a side of tortilla chips for a spin on black bean and corn salsa.

 Recommended Tools to Make this Recipe